theMohmd/roundProgressBar/README.md

 # RoundProgressBar
-  JavaScript lib. for round progress bar in HTML\
+  JavaScript lib. for round progress bar in HTML
 ## How to use

-  include the roundProgress.js from scripts\
+1.  include the roundProgress.js from scripts
+2.  create a div with id
-  call roundProgInit(containerId, backgroundColor, accentColor) to make the progress bar\
+3.  call roundProgInit(containerId, backgroundColor, accentColor) to make the progress bar
-  update the percentage with roundProgUpdate(containerId, percentage)
+4.  update the percentage with roundProgUpdate(containerId, percentage)
-## enjoy!
+## Enjoy!